Performance Tables

 Pupil Destinations:

 Pupil destination data is published by the DfE two years after students have left the school.
-This data is about students reaching the end of 16 to 18 study in 2022 and staying in education or employment for at least 2 terms after this.
-We expect the DfE to publish this data during the 2023-24 academic year.
+This data is about students reaching the end of 16 to 18 study in 2021 that progressed to degrees, higher apprenticeships or other study at level 4 or above for at least 6 consecutive months in the 2 years after taking advanced level qualifications (level 3) at this school.

 2023 GCSE Results